site15/site15.ru/QODER_RULES_BY_CODE_EN.md

 --

--- Добавляем комментарии к таблице
+-- Add table comments
-COMMENT ON TABLE "EntityName" IS 'Описание сущности';
+COMMENT ON TABLE "EntityName" IS 'Description of the entity';

 --

--- Добавляем комментарии к столбцам
+-- Add column comments
-COMMENT ON COLUMN "EntityName".id IS 'Первичный ключ: уникальный идентификатор сущности';
+COMMENT ON COLUMN "EntityName".id IS 'Primary key: unique entity identifier';
-COMMENT ON COLUMN "EntityName"."name" IS 'Название сущности';
+COMMENT ON COLUMN "EntityName"."name" IS 'Entity name';
-COMMENT ON COLUMN "EntityName"."description" IS 'Описание сущности';
+COMMENT ON COLUMN "EntityName"."description" IS 'Entity description';
-COMMENT ON COLUMN "EntityName"."status" IS 'Статус сущности';
+COMMENT ON COLUMN "EntityName"."status" IS 'Entity status';
-COMMENT ON COLUMN "EntityName"."createdAt" IS 'Временная метка создания записи';
+COMMENT ON COLUMN "EntityName"."createdAt" IS 'Record creation timestamp';
-COMMENT ON COLUMN "EntityName"."updatedAt" IS 'Временная метка обновления записи';
+COMMENT ON COLUMN "EntityName"."updatedAt" IS 'Record update timestamp';
-COMMENT ON COLUMN "EntityName"."tenantId" IS 'Идентификатор арендатора для многотенантности';
+COMMENT ON COLUMN "EntityName"."tenantId" IS 'Tenant identifier for multi-tenancy';

 --

--- Добавляем ограничение первичного ключа
+-- Add primary key constraint
 DO $$
 BEGIN
 ALTER TABLE "EntityName"